andrew022/CS2_Strat_Designer/README.md

   ➣ Users can choose a map from a drop down list<br/>
   ➣ Spawn a colored dot representing a CT or T side player<br/>
   ➣ Spawn a flash or smoke effect img to represent flash/smoke spots<br/>
+  ➣ Free draw on the canvas<br/>
-  ➣ Login via Steam with openID to save data
+  ➣ Login via encrypted email/password.

 ---